The Devil in the Dark: Plot

 Kirk, Spock, and McCoy return to the Enterprise, prepare to leave orbit, and learn from Vanderberg that the eggs have hatched and already the new Horta have uncovered rich veins of pergium and other valuable metals.

 Production

 The Horta was played by stuntman and acrobat Janos Prohaska, who also designed the costume.
 Prohaska was promised that if he created something good enough, the producers would rent the costume and pay Prohaska to play the part.
 Episode writer Gene Coon was convinced of the costume's effectiveness after an impromptu demonstration by Prohaska in the studios.

 William Shatner says this is his favorite episode of the series.
 His father died during its filming, but Shatner insisted on going through with production, and felt closer to the cast and crew for helping him through the difficult time.

 This episode also marks the first appearance of Doctor McCoy's catchphrase, "I'm a doctor, not a ...!"
 In this case, the line is, "I'm a doctor, not a bricklayer!", said by McCoy when Kirk orders him to heal the Horta.

+Actor Barry Russo plays Security Chief Giotto who is referred to several times as ‘Lt.
+Commander’, yet the uniform he wears bears the insignia of a full ‘Commander’.

+The name Horta came from a well-liked sound effects and music editor at the time named Sam Horta (1906–1999).
+Sam later opened a sound editing facility in Burbank called “Horta Editorial”.
+His daughter Eileen continued in his footsteps and served as the president of the Motion Picture Sound Editors, M.P.S.E.